 The imprisonment of South Africa’s former president, Jacob Zuma, has sparked a wave of unrest in the country that some local analysts recall as the largest since the apartheid era.

-Authorities have confirmed at least 212 people dead as a result of violence on the streets and looting in shops and department stores.
+at least 212 people dead as a result of violence on the streets and looting in shops and department stores.

 Police have arrested more than 2,500 people, thousands of businesses have been razed and up to 161 shopping centres burned, affecting the economy in some parts of the country and even affecting supplies to hospitals as the Delta variant of coronavirus spreads.

 Zuma went to prison after refusing to appear before a judicial panel investigating corruption during his time as president between 2009 and 2018.

 The former president must now answer to a Pietermaritzburg court on 16 counts of fraud, corruption and racketeering, some of which date back to 1999, when he was deputy president and was involved in the purchase of military equipment from five European companies.

 “Following the arrest of the former president, his supporters demanded the overturn of the rule of law, so that he could be released.
 His supporters are those who benefited from the massive corruption during the Zuma presidency.
 They are now fighting back and trying to instigate a popular uprising in his defense”, General Secretary of the Evangelical Alliance of South Africa (TEASA), Moss Ntlha, told Spanish news website Protestante Digital

 “An organised program of destabilisation”

 For the South African government, despite being controlled by the same party to which Zuma belongs, the historic African National Congress, there is a political motivation behind the riots

 led by the pro-former president supporters, who still hold sway.